aquilesbailo123/basic-nextjs/README.md

 - **NextAuth**: Full-featured authentication for Next.js applications.
 - **NextUI**: Modern, beautiful, and fully customizable UI components for React.
 - **Leaflet**: Interactive map integration for your application.
+- **Pre-configured API Endpoints**: Ready-to-use endpoints for interacting with a PostgreSQL database.
 - **Python Utilities**: Handy scripts for generating secure secrets and decoding Google Cloud credentials.
 - **Pre-configured Pages**: Ready-to-use Home and User pages, along with Navbar and Footer components.
 - **Easy Customization**: Manage constants like page titles, social media links, and more in `src/utils/constants.js`.